 - Encouraging diversity and flexibility in teaching methods

-- Providing appropriate forms of assessment and international benchmarking
+- Providing appropriate forms of assessment and international bench-marking

 The Middle School Curriculum Year 7-10

 The curriculum contains eight subject groups.
 The subject groups are Language A (English), Language B (a choice of Spanish, French, Japanese and Chinese), Humanities, Technology, Mathematics, Sciences, Physical Education, and The Arts.
-Students are expected to complete a Personal Project as the culmination of the MYP as they move from Year 10 into Year 11.
+Students are expected to complete a Community Project as the culmination of the MYP as they move from Year 10 into Year 11.

 All students take English (or Language A), Mathematics, Science, Humanities (Social Studies), a Language B, Physical Education and Health, Religious Education over the whole year.
 In addition they will choose two Arts semester courses and two Technology semester courses.
 It is expected that the Language B choice will be taken for all four years of the Middle School.
 Beginner’s classes will be offered in Year 9 to cater for those beginning the Middle School in that year.